kon-f/jakarta-servlet-cinema-app/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-success)

 A web-based Java EE application for managing the operations of a cinema — including movies, screenings, bookings, and user access.
-Developed as part of a university course project on *Web and Internet Programming* at the Department of Informatics, University of Piraeus.
+Developed as part of a university course project on *Web and Internet Programming* at the Department of Informatics.

 ---